Eghamarian/sociotherapy/_long/01_cumnchat.md

 When Lucy comes out of shower, I tell her we need to talk.
 She doesn't like the sound of it but remains silent expecting me to start.

-Me: "I don't enjoy doing this anymore."
+Me: "I don't enjoy doing this anymore."<br>
-Lucy: "What do you mean?"
+Lucy: "What do you mean?"<br>
-Me: "It was very exciting in the beginning, but I no longer find it amusing."
+Me: "It was very exciting in the beginning, but I no longer find it amusing."<br>
-Lucy: "Well, I wonder why I find that familiar."
+Lucy: "Well, I wonder why I find that familiar."<br>
-Me: "Don't be mean."
+Me: "Don't be mean."<br>
-Lucy: "It is true though."
+Lucy: "It is true though."<br>
-Me: "It is, but I didn't do any of it intentionally."
+Me: "It is, but I didn't do any of it intentionally."<br>
-Lucy: "I know, but that doesn't change the outcome, does it?"
+Lucy: "I know, but that doesn't change the outcome, does it?"<br>
-Me: "No I gues it doesn't."
+Me: "No I gues it doesn't."<br>
-Lucy: "So, what do you recommend we do?"
+Lucy: "So, what do you recommend we do?"<br>
 Me: "I don't know.
 I have been thinking of swinging, taking a break, and travelling, but I am not positive about swinging for the obvious reasons.
 I am not fond of taking a break either, because I think that would just mean postponing the problem to a later date.
 What do you think of travelling?
 That would add some excitement in our lives.
-We could travel to a few countries, and stay in one for a while if we like."
+We could travel to a few countries, and stay in one for a while if we like."<br>
 Lucy: "Well, that is a good idea, but I don't see how that solves our sexual problems.
 Besides, you are not the only one who has been thinking.
-I have been doing some thinking of my own, and have been meaning to talk to you."
+I have been doing some thinking of my own, and have been meaning to talk to you."<br>
-Me: "Ok"
+Me: "Ok"<br>
-Lucy: "I think it is best if we get a divorce."
+Lucy: "I think it is best if we get a divorce."<br>
-Me: "What?"
+Me: "What?"<br>
 Lucy: "Well, with no practical solution before us, I think that is the most sensible thing to do.
 Besides, I do not want to stop streaming.
-I have grown quite fond of it."
+I have grown quite fond of it."<br>
-Me: "It is the attention, isn't it?"
+Me: "It is the attention, isn't it?"<br>
 Lucy: "It is also the attention, I am not gonna lie.
 Never in my life have I been appreciated this much, especially at the time when I was so deprived of it.
 But it is also the sex.
 I feel like I can have anyone I want, and I have been testing the waters about that.
 There are a few people I have been seeing online outside our scheduled streaming and I think I quite like them.
 I would like to explore my relationship with them a bit further and see where it goes."
-Me: "Are you saying you have been cheating on me?"
+Me: "Are you saying you have been cheating on me?"<br>
 Lucy: "Don't blow it out of proportion.
 We just ended a video stream of us to having sex in presence of others.
 Besides, I have not been seeing anyone in person yet.
-But I would like to."
+But I would like to."<br>
 Me: "I see.
-But you don't know anything about them."
+But you don't know anything about them."<br>
 Lucy: "Which is why I would like the opportunity to do that.
 But again, I am not looking for a committed relationship.
 I would like to have fun for some time, which does not require deep familiarity.
-I just have to make sure they are not psychos."
+I just have to make sure they are not psychos."<br>
 Me: "This is horrible.
-Every cell in my body is pushing me to object, but my ass is guilty, so I can't even be angry."
+Every cell in my body is pushing me to object, but my ass is guilty, so I can't even be angry."<br>
-Lucy: "Why angry?"
+Lucy: "Why angry?"<br>
-Me: "You just told me you have been cheating on me."
+Me: "You just told me you have been cheating on me."<br>
 Lucy: "I gues that depends on how you define cheating.
-I don't consider that cheating, because I have not seen anyone yet, and I am telling you before seeing them."
+I don't consider that cheating, because I have not seen anyone yet, and I am telling you before seeing them."<br>
 Me: "Well, I am glad you have been thinking about what makes you happy.
-But I am sure we can continue thinking and come up with an alternative solution."
+But I am sure we can continue thinking and come up with an alternative solution."<br>
-Lucy: "Well, I think I am odne thinking."
+Lucy: "Well, I think I am odne thinking."<br>
-Me: "What do you mean?"
+Me: "What do you mean?"<br>
 Lucy: "Well, I mean I have made my mind.
 I think it is best for both of us to get a divorce and get on with our lives.
-I do love you, but not like that anymore."
+I do love you, but not like that anymore."<br>